carbon-design-system/sveld/README.md

 | `Symbol()` / `Symbol.for()` | `setContext(Symbol("tabs"), …)` | `TabsContext` |
 | Imported `export const` string | `import { KEY } from "./keys.js";`<br>`setContext(KEY, …)` | `SimpleModalContext` |

+Characters that can't appear in a TypeScript identifier are dropped and start a new PascalCase word, and a name starting with a digit gets a leading `_`: `"@scope/ctx"` becomes `ScopeCtxContext` and `"123"` becomes `_123Context`.

 `const` identifiers are followed up to 5 levels deep (`const A = "x"; const B = A;`).
 Only `const` bindings count. `let`, `var`, and props are skipped because they can change at runtime.

 Symbol keys take their name from the description: `Symbol("tabs")` and `Symbol.for("tabs")` both become `TabsContext`.
 For `const ModalKey = Symbol()` with no description, the binding name wins: `ModalKeyContext`.